Learning from Informants: Relations between Learning Success Criteria: Delayability vs. Consistency: Canonical informant and Totality

 Note, that there must not be an indexable family witnessing the difference stated in the previous proposition, since every indexable family is consistently and conservatively $\Lim$-learnable by enumeration.

-\citet*{Gol:j:67} further introduces \emph{request informants for $M$ and $L$}.
+Further, \emph{request informant for $M$ and $L$} are introduced in \cite{Gol:j:67}.
 As the name already suggests, there is an interaction between the learner and the informant in the sense that the learner decides, about which natural number the informant should inform it next.
 His observation $[\Inf\Lim]=[\Inf_\can\Lim]=[\Inf_{\mathrm{req}}\Lim]$ seems to hold true when facing arbitrary delayable learning success criteria, but fails in the context of the non-delayable learning restriction of consistency.